Key takeaways

 There are other ways to cover expenses during an emergency that may leave you better off financially.
 Each option listed below can provide relief in different ways and may work better than a personal loan, depending on your circumstances.

-New cash advance apps allow you to borrow a small amount of money before your next paycheck.
-These apps typically have low fees, no interest, and no credit check, making them a convenient option for short-term financial needs.
+allow you to borrow a small amount of money before your next paycheck.
+These apps typically have low fees, no interest charges apply, and flexible credit evaluation, making them a convenient option for short-term financial needs.

 Connect the app with your bank account.
 It will analyze your cash flow and lend you anywhere from $20 to $500.
 You may have to set up direct deposit and link your electronic timesheet.